tq-systems/meta-tq/meta-tq/doc/README.TQMLS102xA.md

-# TQMLS102xA on MBLS102xA carrier board
+# TQMLS102xA on MBLS102xA Carrier Board

 This README contains some useful information for TQMLS102xA on MBLS102xA